SDK execution flow

 4. Helpful documents

-For language-specific integrations, please refer to our Web SDK and Mobile SDK articles:
+For language-specific integrations, please refer to the Web SDK and Mobile SDK articles:

 Web SDKs